Coroners Court New South Wales

 The answers to these questions will generally be reflected in the Coroner's findings.
 In some cases, however, the Coroner may not be able to answer all of the questions and will make what is referred to as an open finding.

 If there is doubt about some of the circumstances of the death, fire or explosion, the Coroner may make a finding based on what was most likely to have occurred (i.e. on the balance of probabilities).
-However, when making a finding of death by suicide, the Coroner must be satisfied beyond reasonable doubt that the deceased intended to take his or her own life.

 Connection to State of NSW